Soft Cheeses

 Quark

 This version of soft cheese is not that common in the United States but is a dietary staple in countries like Israel and Germany.
 To the uninitiated quark can be described as a smoother, low fat cottage cheese without the curds, a thicker type of yogurt, or creamier type of cream cheese.
 In Germany, quark is thick and smooth like yogurt, but slightly drier.
-Israel’s version is creamy and smooth, while in Russia and Poland, quark is sold as soft, pressed cakes of curds that are broken up and mixed with other dairy products for fillings in blintzes or pierogi.
+Israel’s version is creamy and smooth, while in Russia and Poland, quark is sold as soft, pressed cakes of curds that are broken up and mixed with other dairy products used for fillings in blintzes or pierogi.

 Ricotta